iweave/antfaucet/README.md

 Faucet for ERC-20/ETH

 This is a sample Flask app to create a cryptocurrency faucet for a ERC-20 Token and ETH.
+By default, the ERC-20 Token dispenses Arbitrum [Autonomi](https://autonomi.com) Network Token [$ANT](https://coinmarketcap.com/currencies/autonomi/).

 This faucet transfers ETH to enable the wallet to have gas to use with the ERC-20 tokens